 Inflammation-causing bacteria that live on your skin can exacerbate the condition, causing the formation of nodules and cysts, which can be painful and lead to permanent scarring.
 Propolis does indeed have antiseptic properties; the flavonoids in propolis may be responsible for its antimicrobial effects as well as other alleged health benefits.3 when used on acne and clogged pores, propolis removes the bacteria that are responsible for clogging the pores.
 Test tube studies also suggest that propolis has antioxidant, anti-inflammatory, and cancer-preventing properties.4 This anti-inflammatory and antioxidant property helps to sooth inflammation, which reduces the swelling and redness that commonly accompany acne.

 Consumers should be aware that propolis might cause an allergic reaction in people who are allergic to bee products like honey or royal jelly.
-Women who are pregnant or nursing should also consult a physician before using propolis for acne.
+Women who are pregnant or nursing should also consult a physician before using propolis or honey for pimples.

 1 Grange JM, Davey RW.
 Antibacterial properties of propolis (bee glue).
 J R Soc Med .
 1990;83:159-160.

 3 Magro-Filho O, de Carvalho ACP.
 Application of propolis to dental sockets and skin wounds.
 J Nihon Univ Sch Dent .
 1990;32:4-13.

 4 Burdock GA.
 Review of the biological properties and toxicity of bee propolis (propolis).
 Food Chem Toxicol .
 1998;36:347-363.